zmitry/react-guide/Structure.md

 # Code structure rules and guides

-The idea for this structure relies on article https://martinfowler.com/bliki/PresentationDomainDataLayering.html [clean architecture book](https://pdfs.semanticscholar.org/4e0e/958168e6390a26493e2ba599f454de1dfdc2.pdf)
+The idea of this structure is ispired by https://martinfowler.com/bliki/PresentationDomainDataLayering.html [clean architecture book](https://pdfs.semanticscholar.org/4e0e/958168e6390a26493e2ba599f454de1dfdc2.pdf)

-This structure doesn't force to use exactly the same folder structure but it shows the baseline for good project structure.
+This structure doesn't force to use exactly the same folder structure but it shows the baseline for good structure.
-This approach improves
+This approach tries improves
 - features testability,
 - involving new members into the team - you don't need to focus on the whole app you can just focus on separate components and don't think about the rest,
 - it reduces the scope of developer attention - when you develop a single feature there is a rare chance of breaking something else.